parameter1/leads-sync/README.md

 - HOW DO WE HANDLE MULTPLE BUs?

 - sqs queue for click events from data extension
-- sqs queue for send upsert
+- sqs queue for send (with deployment and categories) upsert
-- sqs queue for email upsert
 - sqs queue for subscriber upsert
-- sqs queue for category upsert
 - sqs queue for events that need to be flagged as processed

 - lamba that runs on an interval to process events
   - load events from data extension
   - get unique list of sends and subscribers to process
-  - push sends and subscribers to cooresponding upsert model queue
+  - push sends and subscribers to coresponding upsert model queue
   - push event message to click queue
   - if more paginated results, send to another lambda to process next batch
     - or run inline??